 Where

-Until further notice all classes will be offered on Zoom due to the prevalence of COVID in our area.
-However, beginning on May of 2022, in person attendance may also be offered at the air conditioned classroom at the Club’s hangar facility at the airport, pending the current COVID transmission rate in our area.
+The classes will be offered in the air conditioned classroom at the Club’s hangar facility at the airport.
 For driving instructions to the Club, see the Club’s website or call.

 Cost and Registration

-NOTE: Minimum Class Registration.
-A minimum of ten students must be registered to allow the course to continue.
+Minimum Class Registration.
+A minimum of 12 students must be registered to allow the course to be offered.

-Read what other experienced pilots have said about this commercial ground school
+Read what other experienced pilots have said about the Wings of Carolina commercial ground school

 “I particularly liked the lecture and hand-outs about lift.
 This is the first time that I have heard such a thorough and believable explanation.”
 Russ D. 12/2019